nstgeorge/VEKTA/README.md

     which you can then run the jar "with-dependencies" to run the program.
     - If you are using an IDE and have Maven properly configured you can also use that to run the project and build with Maven.

-# Running and Development Workflow
+# Running the Game

 After building the project, the game’s executable can be launched at “/target/vekta-X.X.X-jar-with-dependencies”.
 Upon launch, the ‘W’, ‘A’, ‘S’, and ‘D’ keys cane be used to navigate the main menu.

+# Development Workflow

 While the “build.bat” script can fully rebuild upon any code changes, it is recommend that you use an IDE for long-term development.
 We recommend using the newest version of Intellij IDEA due to its useful project configurations with Maven and Ant.
 Here are the steps for setting up a development environment using Intellij.
 1. Confirm that the project builds successfully using the “build.bat” script.
 If so, all dependencies should be set up correctly.